MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/control-flow.md

 At this point, you can now reason about the Trotter–Suzuki expansion *without reference to quantum mechanics at all*.
 The expansion is effectively a very particular iteration pattern motivated by $\eqref{eq:trotter-suzuki-0}$.
-This iteration pattern is implemented by <xref:Microsoft.Quantum.Canon.DecomposedIntoTimeStepsCA>:
+This iteration pattern is implemented by the [DecomposedIntoTimeStepsCA](xref:Microsoft.Quantum.Canon.DecomposedIntoTimeStepsCA) function:

 ```qsharp
 // The 2 indicates how many terms you need to decompose,